secretstartups/handbook/content/handbook/marketing/field-marketing/_index.md

 - [Example of meeting notes](https://docs.google.com/document/d/1T2m3Izn66u9xuWGDHmR5_YJcWdUhKupfVlWVPjWGLL0/edit) to document conversations during the session
 - Ensure questions are prepared between host and GitLab presenter beforehand to lead the conversations within the session
 - Assign notes of each delegate to list leads for upload onto SFDC
-- Pre-analysis of delegates - check to see if their organization is currently a user of GitLab, whether they’re CE or EE customers.
+- Pre-analysis of delegates - check to see if their organization is currently a user of GitLab, whether they're CE or EE customers.
 This could be a great way to start or dig into deeper conversations with the delegate.
 - Ensure you have familiarised yourself with the [White Glove Event Follow Up process](/handbook/marketing/sales-development/#white-glove-event-follow-up-sequence-saes-included) for this type of event.

 ## 3rd Party Events